scullyio/scully/docs/plugins.md

 ```

 The following is an example that uses the [jsonplaceholder](https://jsonplaceholder.typicode.com/) to fetch a list of
 User IDs for my app.
-It uses the `json` plugin.
+It uses the [JSON Plugin](../scully/routerPlugins/jsonRoutePlugin.ts) which is already part of Scully.

 ```javascript
 // scully.config.js